Is Pesto OK For Baby-Led Weaning?

 Allergies

-As this is your baby's first foray into solid food, it's important to introduce pesto slowly and in very small quantities at first, especially if there is a family history of allergies.
+As this is your baby's first foray into solid food, it's essential to introduce pesto slowly and in tiny quantities, especially if there is a family history of allergies.

-Dairy (in the form of cheese) is worth keeping a particularly close eye on, especially because traditional basil pesto contains cheese made from both cow's and sheep's milk.
-Although their name may imply otherwise, pine nuts are actually seeds, However, they could still cause a reaction.
-A lot of cheaper pestos may contain other kinds of nuts (even peanuts), so always check the label.
+Dairy (in the form of cheese) is worth monitoring, mainly because traditional basil pesto contains cheese made from cow's and sheep's milk.
+Although their name may imply otherwise, pine nuts are seeds that could cause a reaction.
+Many cheaper pestos may contain other kinds of nuts (even peanuts), so always check the label.

 Unexpected ingredients

 With so many different pesto sauces available, don't assume that they are all created equal.
-We know of pestos containing beetroot, anchovies, and even cured meat, so make sure you're not inadvertently feeding your baby something you hadn't factored in.
+We know of pestos containing beetroot, anchovies, and even cured meat, so ensure you're not inadvertently feeding your baby something you hadn't factored in.

 Texture

-Plenty of pestos, especially premium ones, are left chunky for a more interesting eating experience.
-Thankfully, your baby is not just yet a critic of your cooking skills, so we always advise you to puree pesto until it is super smooth to reduce the risk of choking.
+Plenty of pestos, especially premium ones, are left chunky for a more enjoyable eating experience.
+Thankfully, your baby is not yet a critic of your cooking skills, so we advise you to puree pesto until it is super smooth to reduce the risk of choking.

 Acidity

-The pestos you find in the ambient pasta aisle must be quite acidic to have such a long shelf life, and that acidity could come from a variety of sources, including citrus juice, vinegars, or powdered acids.
+The pestos you find in the ambient pasta aisle must be quite acidic to have such a long shelf life, and that acidity could come from various sources, including citrus juice, vinegar, or powdered acids.
 Just be aware that weaning babies may still have quite a low tolerance for overly acidic foods.

 Fat and salt

-Just like adults, weaning babies should not be fed excessively salty or fatty foods.
+Weaning babies should not be fed excessively salty or fatty foods.
 If you follow the food traffic light system, you'll have seen that pesto tends to carry a couple of amber and red warnings.
-With 99% of pestos, we don't think it's of huge concern because your baby will be eating such small quantities of it, and we don't consider it to be bad for people anyway.
+With 99% of pestos, we don't think it's of enormous concern because your baby will be eating such small quantities of it, and we don't consider it bad for people anyway.

-However, it's worth looking out for excessively salty pestos because we know of one for sale in the UK that contains a whopping 5.1% salt.
-To put it in context, that's over twice as salty as most supermarket bacon!
+However, it's worth looking out for excessively salty pestos.
+We know of one for sale in the UK that contains a whopping 5.1% salt.
+In context, that's over twice as salty as most supermarket bacon!